LvChengbin/jaunty/README.md

 ## Get Started

-At the beginning of you are going to create your page with Jolin, you have to create the root package in the page, and all of the other packages would be it's child packages or grand child packages.
+At the beginning of you are going to create your page with Jaunty, you have to create the root package in the page, and all of the other packages would be it's child packages or grand child packages.

 > Actually, you can create multiple root packages in a single page if you really want to do that.

-Creating root package, you just need to `new` an instance of Jolin, such as:
+Creating root package, you just need to `new` an instance of Jaunty, such as:

 ~~~js